Mantaro/mantaro-wiki/znai/commands/permissions.md

 Note: People with the permission Administrator are unaffected by any restrictions and can always use all commands.

 ### Integration settings

+Warning: Currently the Integration settings cannot be accessed on the mobile app.
+Please use a PC or browser version for this.

 You can find the Integration settings by going over to your `Server Settings`, then into the `Integrations` tab.
 Once here, locate the bot and click on `Manage`.

 ```columns